 Leasehold & Leasehold Management

-Well recognised in the market as a specialist in this area, Simon has considerable experience of acting in significant service charge disputes (residential and commercial) as well as the full range of leasehold management issues that can arise.
-He is well placed to advise landlord clients from an early stage with respect to major works projects so as to secure maximum recovery of outlay, and often advises holders of large residential portfolios and their appointed managers on policy and portfolio-wide issues.
+Well recognised in the market as a leading specialist in this area, Simon has considerable experience of acting in significant service charge disputes (residential and commercial) as well as the full range of leasehold management issues that can arise.
+He is well placed to advise landlord clients from an early stage with respect to major works projects so as to secure maximum recovery of outlay, and often advises holders of large residential portfolios and their appointed managers on acquisition, policy and portfolio-wide issues.

 The Legal 500 describes Simon as ‘very accessible and highly knowledgeable on service charge procedures and defences’ with ‘an encyclopaedic knowledge of residential landlord and tenant work.’